Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 >
 > > - I will speak to the benefits of the choices of `Author`, `Tone` (and its alternatives), and `WritingStyle` in the Author's Note section.
 > > - `:` syntax: used to denote categories in featherlite.
 Works for categories in Author's Note--arguably works in other formats as well.
+> >   - Rinter has since updated featherlite to recommend use of this syntax for all entries.
 > > - `;` syntax: used to separate categories from each other.
 Not normally used in featherlite.
 However, in the Author's Note, found it to be an effective way to separate and likely more effective than newlines.
 > > - `&` syntax: used to list items within categories, as a replacement of a comma.
 I have found commas to be ineffective, even weakening list items after the first.
 This syntax does not leak in this format.
 > > - `&&` syntax: appears to be more powerful than a single `&`, and at least has no drawbacks.
 More work necessary to test its effectiveness.

 #### 2.1(c) Featherlite Conversion from AID (with examples)

-_No longer being updated--for informational purposes._
+_No longer being updated--for informational purposes, demonstrating how I originall converted my AID entries to NAI-friendly format._

 Following Rinter's new guidelines for Featherlite in NAI, I converted my entries from AID-version to NAI-version.
 To show this, I will use an example with a race and character I commonly use.
 Please see [my document](https://github.com/Kalmarr120/Kalmarr_NAI_Public/blob/755de9ae8c29bb7cc8f33d339edfadf395008893/wolfkin_race_featherlite.md) for details on how I constructed the racial entries for AID.